Rancho San Rafael History

 In the spring of 1994, Mr. William Thornton donated approximately 120 acres to the Washoe County Parks Foundation.
 In turn, the land was deeded to the Washoe County Parks & Recreation Department and incorporated into Rancho San Rafael.
 This property is located in the Evans Creek Canyon on the north side of the park.

 In 1999, Washoe County Parks & Recreation traded 5 acres to University Family Fellowship Church for 47 acres in Keystone Canyon.

 The park encompasses approximately 570 acres of pastureland and natural sage community features.
 About 25 acres is manicured turf and 80 acres is pasture.

 Much of the land is as it was when the Pincolini brothers first saw it.
 Most of the land is on the north side of McCarran Boulevard where the Evans Creek drainage off Peavine Mountain supplies an intermittent water source to the wetland area to the north and to the pond located near the May Center.

-The park is home to the May attractions which include the Wilbur D. May Museum and the May Arboretum and Botanical Garden.
+The park is home to the the Wilbur D. May Museum and the Wilbur D. May Arboretum and Botanical Garden.
 Wilbur D. May was a resident of Reno for many years.
 He was a philanthropist as well as a rancher and world traveler.
 He left much of his collections from his many trips around the world to the people of Washoe County.

 May had no connection to this ranch except that his collections are housed here.
-His ranch, the Double Diamond, now being developed, is located south of Reno on Rt.
+His ranch, the Double Diamond, was located south of Reno on Rt.
 395.